- Designed For

 Through lectures and guided tastings of a range of sparkling wines from around the world, course participants will be exposed to the topics of sparkling winemaking, taste, mouthfeel, aromatics and spoilage.
 By the end of this two-day course, students will be able to critically evaluate wine with authority and communicate that expertise to others.

 This course is taught by OSU sensory scientist, Dr. Elizabeth Tomasino, a foremost expert on wine sensory analysis and flavor chemistry, and features one day at award-winning Argyle Winery in Newberg, Oregon.

 Interested in a comprehensive red and white wine sensory evaluation experience?
-Join us for Sensory Evaluation of Wine on May 8, 10, 15 & 17.
+Join us for Sensory Evaluation of Wine.

 Complete this course and earn a digital badge to share your accomplishment on Facebook, LinkedIn and more!